jitinchekka/tpf-buildathon/readme.md

 ## Acknowledgements
 - [OpenAI](https://openai.com/) - For providing the AI models and the inspiration for this project.
-- [React](https://reactjs.org/) - For the JavaScript library used to build the web application.
+- [Streamlit](https://streamlit.io/) - For the open-source framework used to build the web application.
-- [Axios](https://github.com/axios/axios) - For the promise-based HTTP client used to make API requests.
 - [Vicuna-13B](https://github.com/lm-sys/FastChat/tree/main#api) - An open-source chatbot model trained by fine-tuning LLaMA.
 It is used to perform data redaction and anonymization.
 This model is also used as a fallback when the AI models are unable to generate a response.
 Check out the demo [here](https://chat.lmsys.org/).

 ## Contact